-We had the opportunity to observe in multiwavelengths during a coordinated observational campaign between ground based instruments (THEMIS and VTT) and space observatories (SOHO/CDS and MDI, TRACE) and RHESSI), a long duration M1.0 flare followed by several local increases of X-ray emission in its decay phase.
-This flare occurs in a mainly bipolar active region observed by THEMIS.
-No coronal mass ejection was registered consequently.
-We observe mainly one long bright ribbon in H α and on Transition Region and Corona Explorer (TRACE) 195 Å images.
-To understand the magnetic configuration of the flare we proceed to magnetic extrapolation using the lfff (linear force-free field) code developed by Démoulin et al. 1996.
+(SOHO/CDS and MDI, TRACE and RHESSI).
+The flare followed by several local increases of X-ray emission in its decay phase.
+This flare occurs in a mainly bipolar active region (as observed by THEMIS).
+No coronal mass ejection was associated consequently.
+We observe mainly one long bright ribbon in H $\alpha$ and with Transition Region and Corona Explorer (TRACE) at 195 Å. To understand the magnetic configuration of the flare we proceed to magnetic extrapolation using the lfff (linear force-free field) code developed by Démoulin et al. 1996.
 Long low sheared horizontal field lines were drawn, they could correspond to the TRACE loops.
-RHESSI images show elongated emission over these elongated field lines.
+RHESSI and CDS Fe XIX images show elongated emission over these elongated field lines.
 This agrees with the models of gradual phase already explained above.
-The three dimension analysis of the extrapolation allows us to have a good idea of the topology of the flare.
-The analysis of the RHESSI spectra shows that non-thermal particles can still exist during the gradual phase of the flares.
-In the first section we describe the observations and their coalignment.
-In the second section we discuss on the topology of the flare using lff extrapolation, in the last section we analyse the RHESSI spectra.
+The three-dimensional analysis of the extrapolation allows us to have a good idea of the topology of the flare.
+The analysis of the RHESSI spectra allowed us to find if non-thermal particles can still exist during the gradual phase of the flares.